 In this post, I`ll share with you some tips from my barre chords course that will hopefully make your journey of learning barre chords far more enjoyable and far less frustrating – all while promoting great technique which will stand you in good stead for your guitar playing.

-1) Technique Always Comes Before Power
+1) Technique Always Comes Before Power with barre chords

 The biggest problem with barre chords is that a student is usually told (or not corrected) when they think they need to press harder to make the barre chord sound clear and free from buzzing.